couchbaselabs/sdk-rfcs/rfc/0054-sdk3-management-apis.md

 `ScopeSearchIndexManager` manages exclusively these, while `SearchIndexManager` (at the Cluster level) manages exclusively the original FTS indexes - now named "global indexes".
 The user needs to take care to choose the appropriate API.

-Querying is also done via a new endpoint, and with a new API `scope.searchQuery()`.
+Querying is also done via a new endpoint, and with a new API `scope.search()`.
 This will be detailed in another RFC.

 References: